 The winner from each eligible local level competition (as previously defined) will advance to a sub-regional level competition.
-If the local level competition has at least 24 universities competing, then the top 2 universities will advance to a sub-regional level competition.
-Only the first-place finisher in local level competitions involving 23 participating universities or fewer will advance to the sub-regional competition.
-Teams that advance to the sub-regional round may not revise or edit their written report in any way between rounds of the competition.
-However, teams are free to adjust their presentations between rounds in any manner that complies with these rules.
+If the local level competition has at least 24 teams competing, then the top two teams will advance to a sub-regional level competition.
+Only the first-place finisher in local level competitions involving 23 participating teams or fewer will advance to the sub-regional competition.
+Teams are free to adjust their presentations between rounds in any manner that complies with these rules.
 Permitted adjustments include changes to slide formatting and substantive content, including, but not limited to, the investment recommendation and price target.